cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 The salt ingestion scenario simulates the patient drinking 1 L of seawater.
 Since the osmolarity of seawater exceeds the concentrating capacity of the human renal system @cite hall2011guyton, this provides a relevant edge case that pushes the kidneys to the limit of their ability to clear the excess sodium.
 A 30 minute condition is applied to allow some time to pass for digestion before the effects are analyzed.
 After the ingestion of seawater, there is a significant change in the concentration of sodium in the blood.
-Since %BioGears does not currently model the fluid shift seen from the intracellular to extracellular space in response to changes in osmolarity, this causes a drastic drop in urine production rate as seen in Table 12 @cite hall2011guyton.
+Since the engine does not currently model the fluid shift seen from the intracellular to extracellular space in response to changes in osmolarity, this causes a drastic drop in urine production rate as seen in Table 12 @cite hall2011guyton.
 The resulting urine becomes hyperosmotic relative to the plasma and contains a high concentration of sodium.

 <center>
 <i>
 Table 12.
 Urine production rate stays steady.
 Kidney doesn't quite respond accordingly due to such slight sodium changes.
-Chronic salt loading causes much more pronounced changed in renal function in patients, something %Biogears isn't meant to handle now.
+Chronic salt loading causes much more pronounced changed in renal function in patients, something the engine isn't meant to handle now.
 </i>
 </center>
 |	Actions	|	Notes	|	Occurrence Time (s)	|	Urine Production Rate (mL/min)	|	Mean Arterial Pressure (mmHg)	|	Urine Chloride Concentration (g/L)	|	Urine Urea Concentration (g/L)	|